I could be wrong about this…

 Why do star athletes make so much more than their teammates?

-Could the Cavs have won the NBA Championship without LeBron James – not!
+Could the Cavs have won the NBA Championship without LeBron James – maybe, but probably not!

-A college degree or certificate doesn’t make you a SysAdmin any more than wearing Nike shoes makes you LeBron James.
+A college degree or certificate doesn’t make you Indispensable any more than wearing Nike shoes makes you LeBron James.

-This same advice applies for people who leave me comments asking how to become a DevOps Engineer.
+This same advice applies to people who leave me comments asking about DevOps Engineer skills.